designerkamal/obopay.github.io/README.md

 # Payments Integration for Merchants

-Obopay offers payments service in compliance to RBI PPI (Prepaid Payment Instrument) rules and regulations.
+Obopay offers payments service in compliance with RBI PPI (Prepaid Payment Instrument) rules and regulations.
 End users wishing to make payments via Obopay, must complete the KYC process before availing payment services.

 Merchants can integrate directly with Obopay payments system via an SDK on following channels: